|Home||Czernowitz 2010||Galati 2010-A||Galati 2010-B||Poland 2014||My Childhood Heroes||About Erna Rubin in Hebrew|

 |The Secret Language||Uncle Herman and His Friends||Mommy is Here||The Fundraising|

-I was born in Galati, Romania in 1954 as Iulian Rubin.
+I was born in Galati, Romania in 1954 as Iulian Rubin (Iulica) to my parents: Ella Erna and Israel Rubin - Holocaust survivors.
+My father was born in Galati and my mother in Cernauti (Chernivtsi).
+I studied the first grade and part of the second at an elementary school in Galati.
 In January 1962, at age 8, my family immigrated to Israel.
-I left behind two childhood friends: Dan Bumbar (then Bumbaru) and Rodica Theodoru.
-When we left to Israel Dan was around 10 years old and Rodica and I were 8.
+The separation from childhood landscapes, on the banks of the Danube river, and from childhood friends was sad.
+I left behind two childhood friends: Dan Danut Bumbar (then Bumbaru) and Rodica Teodor.
+When we left to Israel Danut was around 10 years old and Rodica and I were 8.

-We all lived on Braila Street in Galati - Dan and me on No. 18 and Rodica vis-a-vis on the other side of the street at No. 15.
-But our ways parted practically sooner, since we moved to other neighborhoods in Galati two years earlier because our respective buildings were demolished and new ones were erected instead.
+We all lived on Braila Street in Galati - Dan and me at No. 18 and Rodica vis-a-vis on the other side of the street at No. 15.
+But our ways parted practically sooner, since we moved to other neighborhoods in Galati, two years earlier, because our respective buildings were demolished and new ones were erected instead.

-Our parents: Dan's (Floaria) Florica and (Niculai) Nicu Bumbaru; Rodica's: Georgeta and Sterica Theodoru; mine Erna (Ella) and Israel Rubin; were engaged in a very good relationship and our religious different affiliations (I am Jewish whereas my friends were Orthodox Christians) hadn't any meaning in this respect.
+Our parents: Dan's Florica (Floaria) and Nicu (Niculai) Bumbaru; Rodica's: Georgeta and Sterica Teodor; mine Erna (Ella) and Israel Rubin - were engaged in a very good relationship and our religious different affiliations (I am Jewish whereas my friends are Orthodox Christians) hadn't any meaning in this respect.

 I called Dan Danut and he called me Iulic

-In 1979 I married Ester (Eti) Gedasy and we had our honeymoon in Romania.
-Naturally, we went to Galati and met my childhood mates and their spouses, children and parents (regretfully, Rodica's father had died a year before).
+In 1979 I married Esther (Eti) Gedasy and we had our honeymoon in Romania.
+Naturally, we went to Galati and met my childhood friends and their spouses, children and parents (regretfully, Rodica's father passed away a year before).

-Our ways parted again since we all were fresh married with children and life burden took its toll.
+Our ways parted again - we went back to Israel - since we all were fresh married with children and life burden took its toll.

-In 2010, 31 years later, we (my sons Udi 28, Ron 23 and me) made the trip to Galati, Romania and Chernivtsi, Ukraine in order to visit my grandmother and grandfather buried there respectively (for more about this click here).
+In 2010, 31 years later, we (my sons Udi 28, Ron 23 and me) made the trip to Galati, Romania and Czernowitz, Ukraine in order to visit my grandmother's (Amalia Rubin) and grandfather's (Leon Bendit) graves there respectively.
+For more about this:

-So naturally we visited again Dan Bumbar and his wife in Galati.
-We were not able to meet his children since they were not at home.
+Naturally we visited again Dan Bumbar and his wife in Galati.
+We were not able to meet his children since they were grown-up and not at home.